gpoulios/deathadderv2/README.md

 # deathadderv2

 A tool to configure Razer DeathAdder v2 without Synapse and co.
-Does not support RGB effects other than static or profiles (at least not yet).
+Does not support RGB effects or profiles (at least not yet).

 I just wanted static settings without having to run in the background 2-3 apps and 6 services that Razer provides.
-I don't know if it was just me, but every time I closed Synapse, the mouse would go back to those wave effects that were super annoying / catching the eye when typing or reading.
+I don't know if it was just me, but every time I closed Synapse, the mouse would go back to those wave effects that were super annoying and catching the eye when typing or reading.
 (Also served as a reason to practice in rust a little bit; which I'm new to)

 Device protocol has been largely ported from [openrazer](https://github.com/openrazer/openrazer).

-So far this tool supports the following:
+So far supports the following:

 - DPI
 - Polling rate
-- Logo / Scroll color
+- Static logo / scroll wheel color
-- Logo / Scroll brightness
+- Logo / scroll wheel brightness

 It doesn't support:

-- wave/breath/spectrum/whatnot effects
+- Wave/breath/spectrum/whatnot effects
-- profiles
+- Profiles
-- other devices
+- Other devices

 ## Requirements